Accessibility statement

 Image Descriptions

 The website has some pages that have poor descriptions of images that do not give suitable information.
 The website uses a third-party product called virtual tours, which gives a visual 3D tour of the campus and accommodation room walkthroughs.
 No alternative text is provided for any of the images used in this part of the website.
-Both of these issues fail WCAG 2.2 success criterion 1.1.1 (non-text content).
+Some images have been found that use verbose image descriptions, which whilst attempting to help, may worsen the experience with assistive technology.

 Podcasts Transcript

 The website has podcasts without any transcription to support a range of users who want to access this content in an alternative way.
-This fails WCAG 2.2 success criterion 1.2.1 (Audio only & Video only alternatives).
+This fails success criterion 1.2.1 (Audio only & Video only alternatives).

 Embedded videos